chauff/cse1500-web-transcripts/Lecture-1.md

 XMLHttpRequest or <iframe>s and long polling).
 ```

 WebSockets finally enable **bidirectional communication** between client and server!
-The server no longer has to wait for an HTTP request to send data to a client, but can do so *any time* - as long as both client and server agree to use the WebSocket protocol.
+The server no longer has to wait for an HTTP request to send data to a client, but can do so *any time* - **as long as both client and server agree to use the WebSocket protocol**.

 Client and server agree to this new protocol as follows: the client initiates the protocol *upgrade* by sending a HTTP request with at least two headers: `Connection: Upgrade` (the client requests an upgrade) and `Upgrade: [protocols]` (one or more protocol names in order of the client's preference).
 Depending on the protocol the client requests, additional headers may be sent.
 The server then either responds with `101 Switching Protocols` if the server agrees to this upgrade or with `200 OK` if the upgrade request is ignored.

-As a concrete example, you can explore our [demo game](demo-code/balloons-game).
+For a concrete example, explore the HTTP request/response headers of the [word guesser demo game](demo-code/balloons-game).
 It relies on WebSockets to enable bidirectional communication between client and server.
 The browser's network monitor allows you once more to investigate the protocol specifics:

 ![Network monitor WebSockets](img/L1-websocket.png)